laurisdjilo/analyze_sec_aws/README.md

     cdk deploy -c glue_db_name="DATABASE-NAME" -c bucket_name="BUCKET-NAME"
     ```
     Note that a Glue database with the name you'll give will be created, and an S3 bucket with the name you mentioned will be created as well.
-7) Run the commands below to catchup on the SEC financial statement datasets
+7) Run the command below to catchup on the SEC financial statement datasets
     ```
     aws glue start-workflow-run --name catchup_sec_fs_dataset_pipeline
     ```